akirk/friends/readme.txt

 == Screenshots ==

-1. An incoming Friend Request on the users page.
+1. On /friends/ your friends posts appear together with yours.
-2. The friend request has been accepted.
+2. You can send friend requests to other WordPresses or subscribe to them.
-3. On /friends/ your friends posts appear together with yours.
+3. Your friends and subscriptions show on the users page.
-4. Access the most important features using the site menu.
+4. Friends settings

 == Changelog ==
 = 0.20 =